gumloop/guMCP/src/servers/quickbooks/README.md

 python src/servers/local.py --server quickbooks --user-id <your-user-id>
 ```

 This runs the server through the guMCP local framework.
-The `user-id` parameter determines which credentials file is used.
+The `user-id` parameter determines which credentials file is used, and can use the placeholder `local`.

 ## API Keys (Optional)